-It was easily the most noticeable house on the oceanfront of Mexico Beach, Florida…simply because it was still standing.
+It was easily the most noticeable house on the oceanfront of Mexico Beach, Florida…simply because it was the only one still standing.

-On October 10, 2018, Mexico Beach was flattened by Hurricane Michael and amongst the devastating destruction, one home stood upright on stilts above all the apocalyptic destruction, appearing largely unscathed and shining majestically in the sun.
+On October 10, 2018, Mexico Beach was flattened by Hurricane Michael and amongst the devastation, one home stood upright on stilts above all the destruction, appearing largely unscathed.

 "At every point, from pilings to the roof and everything in between, when it came time to make a decision about what level of material or what to use, we didn't pay attention to code," Dr. Lackey told CNN's "News Day".
 "We went above and beyond code, and we asked the question: 'What would survive the big one?'
 And we consistently tried to build it for that."